1.1 In this agreement:

 12.3 In the defence or settlement of any claim, the Supplier may procure the right for the Customer to continue using the Services, replace or modify the Services so that they become non-infringing or, if such remedies are not reasonably available, terminate this agreement without any additional liability or obligation to pay liquidated damages or other additional costs to the Customer.

-12.4 In no event shall the Supplier, its employees, agents and sub-contractors be liable to the Customer to the extent that the alleged infringement is based on: (a) a modification of the Services by anyone other than the Supplier; or (b) the Customer's use of the Services in a manner contrary to the instructions given to the Customer by the Supplier; or (c) the Customer's use of the Services after notice of the alleged or actual infringement from the Supplier or any appropriate authority.
+12.4 In no event shall the Supplier, its employees, agents and sub-contractors be liable to the Customer to the extent that the alleged infringement is based on: (a) a modification of the Services by anyone other than the Supplier; or (b) the Customer's use of the Services in a manner contrary to the instructions given to the Customer by the Supplier; or (c) the Customer's use of the Services or any appropriate authority; or (d) the use of any trademark or copyright was referred to within the Software as being at the Customer's own risk of use.

 12.5 The foregoing states the Customer's sole and exclusive rights and remedies, and the Supplier's (including the Supplier’s employees’, agents’ and sub-contractors’) entire obligations and liability, for infringement of any patent, copyright, database right, right of confidentiality or other intellectual property right.
 The Customer agrees that it shall otherwise use the Services and Software at its own risk, and hold the Supplier harmless from any claim in respect of a third party trade mark or intellectual property infringement that may be brought against the Customer.